Preparing USB medium

 rpi-imager

-if you use diffrent software you are on your own, it should work but do not create and issue about it not working
+If you use different software you are on your own, it should work but do not create and issue about it not working

 Note. website generated from markdown using mdplop